memkind/memkind/README.txt

 to force standard allocations to one NUMA node and high bandwidth allocations through a different NUMA node.

-This software is being made available for early evaluation for customers under non-disclosure agreements with Intel.
+This software is being made available for early evaluation.
 The memkind library should be considered pre-alpha: bugs may exist and the interfaces may be subject to change prior to alpha release.
 Feedback on design or implementation is greatly appreciated.